BlackBerry sees part of software growth coming from acquisitions

-WATERLOO, Ontario (Reuters) - BlackBerry Ltd (BB.TO) is likely to see a part of its targeted software revenue growth in the coming fiscal year come from the acquisition of companies that will allow it to sell more value-added services, Chief Executive John Chen said on Friday.
+WATERLOO, Ontario, March 27 (Reuters) - BlackBerry Ltd is likely to see a part of its targeted software revenue growth in the coming fiscal year come from the acquisition of companies that will allow it to sell more value-added services, Chief Executive John Chen said on Friday.

 “Now that we have a cash generation capability, we are going to invest and some of the growth is going to be inorganic,” said Chen, who has hung his hat on the company making $600 million in software revenues in the current fiscal year.